netket/netket-website/_docs/learning/introduction.md

 permalink: /docs/learning_introduction/
 ---

-A central task in machine learning applications for quantum many-body applications is certainly the *learning* part.
+A central task in machine learning applications for quantum many-body systems is certainly the *learning* part.
 Loosely speaking, learning refers to a high-dimensional (and typically non-linear) optimization of the parameters entering a machine, in order to solve a certain task.